jbfink/docker-wordpress/README.md

 ```
 docker run --name wordpress -v <host wp-content>:/var/www/wp-content -e WP_DBNAME=<db name> -d -p <http_port>:80 -p <ssh_port>:22 <yourname>/wordpress
 ```
 Create in your wp-content a folder named "dump".
-In this folder put your mysql dump in to file named dump.sql.
-When container startup, the dump is loaded in to mysql wordpress db.
-Before container is shoutted down, is update a dump.sql file with last modify.
+In this folder put your mysql dump and name it dump.sql.
+When the container starts up, the dump is loaded in to the mysql wordpress db.
+Before the container is shutted down, the dump.sql file is updated with the last modify.

-The db name env var is used for name of db and added to suffix table name in your wp-config.php
+The db name env var is used as the name of the db and added to suffix table name in your wp-config.php

 ```
 'wp_$DB_NAME'
 ```

-Check docker logs after running to see MySQL root password and Wordpress MySQL password, as so
+Check docker logs after running to see MySQL root password and Wordpress MySQL password, as follows

 ```
 echo $(docker logs wordpress | grep password)